shoko-inori/csc207-2018fall/A1/codesmells.md

 * TranslationTable.TranslationTable, Line 24
 * Order.Order, Line 26
+* WarehouseSimulation.start, Line 42

 ### Description:

 Both generators of class Order and class TranslationTable made space for adapting to different translation tables.
+Method start of class WarehouseSimulation also took translationTable as a parameter.
 However, in this program (or in this warehouse) only fascias of one minivan model is dealt with, indicating that only one translation table is in use.
 This lead to extra code for a future situation that does not happen now.